projectM-visualizer/projectm/README.md

 ***

 # Todo
-* Support for the missing Milkdrop waveforms to get full compatibility with Milkdrop presets.
 * Steal cool stuff from the recently-released Milkdrop source.
 * Finish [emscripten support](https://github.com/projectM-visualizer/projectm/pull/307) for building to wasm/webGL for the web.
 * Update the [various implementations using libprojectM](src).